Terradue/dcs-testsuite/src/main/app-resources/test004/README.md

 ## Purpose

-This test aims to verify the correct behaviour of the framework using multiple starting nodes and multiple ending nodes.
+This test aims mainly to verify the correct behaviour of the framework using multiple ending nodes.
+Minor bugs are verified also (see *Internal references*).

 ## Prerequisites